TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.manage/problemscoping-manage-manageencrypted.md

                     "id": "lost_inaccessible",
                     "order": 3,
                     "controlType": "multiselectdropdown",
-                    "displayLabel": "Do you have lost or inaccessible encryption key/secret/permission?", "watermarkText": "Choose an option",
+                    "displayLabel": "Have you lost encryption key/secret/permission or is it inaccessible?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {